SS Morro Castle (1930): Impending nor'easter

 The final voyage of Morro Castle began in Havana on September 5, 1934.
 On the afternoon of September 6, as the ship paralleled the southeastern coast of the U.S., it began to encounter increasing clouds and wind.
 By the morning of September 7, the clouds had thickened and the winds had shifted to easterly, the first indication of a developing nor'easter.
 Throughout that day the winds increased and intermittent rains began, causing many to retire early to their berths.

 Captain's death

 Early that evening, Captain Robert Rennison Willmott had his dinner delivered to his quarters.
-Shortly thereafter, Willmott complained of stomach trouble and, not long afterward, died of an apparent heart attack.
-Command of the ship passed to the chief officer, William Warms, who was eating dinner with friends Samuel Hicks and Connor Schmutz at the time.
+Shortly thereafter, Willmott complained of stomach trouble and retired to his quarters for the evening.
+Sometime after this, it was discovered that the Captain had died.
+Command of the ship passed to the First Officer, William Warms, who was eating dinner with his fiancée Mary Cudworth at the time.
+The Captain's body was wrapped and taken to the cold storage, to preserve him until they reached their destination.

 During the overnight hours, the winds increased to over thirty miles per hour as Morro Castle plodded its way up the East Coast.